 HIS 592.
 SPECIAL TOPICS IN HISTORY.
+Current developments in history.
 1-6

 HIS 631.
 SEMINAR IN MISSISSIPPI HISTORY.
 Selected problems and historical sources.
 3

 HIS 632.
 SEMINAR IN THE HISTORY OF THE MISSISSIPPI DELTA.
 Examination of key historical developments in the Mississippi Delta through primary and secondary literature.
 3